sarahmangiameli/pss-tools/README.md

 R scripts were tested in R 4.1 and require R 4.1 or later.

-Note that the following libraries must be installed to run the R scripts
+Note that the following libraries must be installed to run the R scripts:

 ```
 library(data.table)